clarkevansteenderen/CBC_Tutorials/Lab_docs/Lab_tips.md

 ## Possible pitfalls <a name = "pitfalls"></a>

-Don’t prepare PCR mastermix and then store it in the fridge for later.
+Don’t mix taq with primers and then store it in the fridge for later.
+Do everything sequentially.
 Always double check the settings on the PCR machine; check each step for the correct time and temperature.
 Always put the lid on the centrifuge before spinning.